Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{Concluding Remarks}

-{NN} models have proven to successfully cope with the challenging nature of {MC} channels as detectors, achieving \acp{BER} of less than \num{e-4} in testbed environments, see a detailed summary in appendix, \Cref{tab_detection_parameters}.
+{NN} models have proven to successfully cope with the challenging nature of {MC} channels as detectors, achieving \acp{BER} of less than \num{e-4} in testbed environments.
 The variety of environments and {NN} architectures is rich in the literature: Feedforward, recurrent neural networks, and attention models have been researched to decode sequences.
 These architectures have been tested in diffusion and drift channels, using molecules and bacteria as information carriers.
-However, upon reviewing the literature, little is found regarding realistic environments for precision medicine applications; the considered {MC} channels have mostly simplified geometries, such as free diffusion or point-to-point links, in testbeds.
+However, upon reviewing the literature, little is found regarding realistic environments for precision medicine applications; the considered {MC} channels have mostly simplified geometries, such as free-diffusion point-to-point links.
 In future work, diffusion models can be extended to target cell-to-cell communications, including extracellular and intracellular channel models.
 Mobility models can be enhanced to replicate the complex communication environment in human vessels, presenting valuable opportunities for further {NN}-model research.
-Besides, the integration of these decoders with {MC} channel models, as introduced in the previous section, and noise suppressors, as in \cite{xiang2025hybrid} will lead to improved performance.
-Although a balance between the complexity of a larger architecture, resulting from this integration, and performance should be the focus for further research.
+Moreover, integrating these decoders with {MC} channel estimators and noise suppressors, as in~\cite{xiang2025hybrid}, will lead to improved performance.
+Future studies should aim to balance the added architectural complexity caused by this integration with its impact on performance.